spatialos/gdk-for-unity/docs/content/commands.md

 }
 ```

-This system runs on a client.
-It injects all SpatialOS entities in the client's view that have the `Builder` SpatialOS component, and sends a `build_wall` command to each SpatialOS entity (which will be received by the managed worker).
+This system is an example of sending command requests.
+Unity injects all ECS entities which have the `ShouldSendBuildWallCommand`, `Builder.CommandSenders.BuildWall`, and `SpatialEntityId` components into this system before `OnUpdate`.
+This system iterates over the injected entities and sends a build_wall command request to each of them.

 To send a `build_wall` command in a system, you need to inject `Builder.CommandSenders.BuildWall` into the system like any other ECS component.